A strategy that ignores the root causes of disease outbreaks and penalises those most at risk.

-Cases of HIV/Aids in Athens had gone up 1450% last year compared with figures for the year before.
-(Andreas Solaroa, AFP)
+Reveka Papadopoulou, the general director of the medical charity’s Greek branch, said cases of HIV/Aids in the city centre had gone up 1450% last year compared with figures for the year before.

 Médecins Sans Frontières attributed the rise largely to the suspension of a needle-exchange programme for the capital’s intravenous drug users.

 The reduction of public schemes designed to help the most vulnerable on the capital’s streets had been compounded, Papadopoulou said, by a crackdown on illegal immigrants and other groups regarded by the authorities as a threat to public health.

 “First of all, that is against any medical ethics,” she said.
 “Second, it is dangerous for public health.
 You cannot protect public health by penalising, by using this policing approach on the ones that you consider possible transmitters of the disease.”

 Referring to the use of a “sanitary police”, Papadopoulou said: “This has nothing to do with a lack of resources.
 It is a misconception.
 It is a wrong approach.
 It is a dangerous approach.”

 In March, the Greek government launched a crackdown on illegal immigrants in Athens, thousands of whom live in unsanitary conditions in the heart of the city.
 And in April, the government sparked criticism from Amnesty International and others when it announced plans to hold illegal immigrants considered a risk to public health in indefinite detention for compulsory health checks and treatment for HIV/Aids and contagious diseases.